jrc03c/js-math-tools/readme.md

 - another `Series`
 - a 1-dimensional array
 - an object whose lone key-value pair represents the name and values, respectively

+### `Series.values`

+A 1-dimensional array containing the values held by the `Series`.
+Technically, `values` is a getter-setter pair that stores its data in a hidden `_values` property.
+While it's possible to set the `_values` property directly, this is strongly discouraged because it bypasses sanity checks on the data, like checking that new data is 1-dimensional, etc.

+### `Series.index`

+An array of names for each value.
+If you like, you can think of them as "row" or "column" names, even though there technically aren't any rows or columns in a `Series`.
+If you `get` a single row or column from a `DataFrame`, then the returned value will be a `Series` whose `index` represents the column names or row names, respectively, of the originating `DataFrame`.

+Technically, `index` is a getter-setter pair that stores its data in a hidden `_index` property.
+While it's possible to set the `_index` property directly, this is strongly discouraged because it bypasses sanity checks on the data, like checking to make sure that the length of the new `index` array is the same as the length of the `values` array, etc.

+### `Series.name`

+The name of the `Series` object.
+If you `get` a single row or column out of a `DataFrame`, then the returned value will be a `Series` whose name represents the row name or column name, respectively, of the values in the originating `DataFrame`.

+### `Series.shape`

+A read-only array containing only a single value: the length of the `values` array.

+### `Series.length`

+A read-only value representing the length of the `values` array.

+### `Series.isEmpty`

+A read-only boolean value that is `true` if the `Series` contains no data or `false` otherwise.

 ### `Series.apply()`